ShivanKaul/aliasify/README.md

 # Aliasify

-Isn't it annoying when you have to spell out the full path to projects that you often work on?
-I like setting up aliases to project directories.
+I like setting up aliases to project directories I use a lot.
 It's kinda annoying though to run `pwd` and then redirecting that to `.bash_aliases` or whatever and then manually adding an alias.
 So I wrote [aliasify](https://rubygems.org/gems/aliasify).

 ## Installation